 When many people think of contractors, they’re thinking of general contractors.
 These are companies or individuals who typically handle larger building or renovation projects.
 Depending on the company, they likely do some of the work in-house, but subcontract some of it to specialists.

 For instance, a general contractor might keep a carpenter, drywall crew, and electrician on their own payroll.
-But if your project also requires gutter work and plumbing, they’ll hire out a subcontractor to do this work.
+But if your project also requires plumbing, they’ll hire out a subcontractor to do this work.

-When you’ve got a bit project in mind involving multiple moving parts, a general contractor is often worth the cost.
+When you’ve got a big project in mind — especially one involving multiple moving parts — a general contractor is often worth the cost.
 They may even save you money by more efficiently hiring subcontractors and negotiating to pay them less for the time involved in your project.

 But what if you have a smaller job in mind?
 In this case, it may not make sense to hire a general contractor who will hire just one or two subcontractors.
 You might save money by managing the project yourself.